thoughtful-web/settings-page-wp/README.md

 Features, changes, and fixes which I plan on implementing:

-1. Network admin settings page configuration.
+1. Add a network admin settings page configuration.
 2. Continue developing the documentation.
 3. Change the default value configuration for the Checkbox field to mimic that of the Checkboxes field.
+4. Move the "placeholder" value to the data_args array.
 ## Requirements

 1. WordPress 5.4 and above.